 The right HR software will meet the current and forecasted needs of your business.
 What processes need simplification?
 How could you better serve your employees?
 Can the software you choose improve your EVP (Employee Value Proposition)?

 With this in mind, what do you actually need to consider when choosing your HRIS?
 Below, we’ve listed some areas and features you might want to consider.
-You should create a checklist and share it with the key decision makers in your business to ensure everyone is on the same page.
-Download the image and go through each area, scoring each between 0-10.
-For essential features, give 10 and from here you can narrow down what your ideal HRIS looks like.
+You should create a checklist and share it with the key decision-makers in your business to ensure everyone is on the same page.

 Shortlist your options